MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/plan-designer.md

 ## Generate user experiences

-The Plan Designer will propose a set of user experiences tailored to solve your business problem.
+The Plan Designer proposes a set of user experiences tailored to solve your business problem.
 For our sample scenario, a canvas app, a model-driven app, and two Power Automate flows are created.
 These user experiences are designed for specified user roles and with data tables generated from the previous steps.

 :::image type="content" source="media/plan-designer/pd-12-generate-user-exp.png" alt-text="Screenshot of the proposed user experiences in the Plan Designer.":::